Home » All, Structured Settlement Alerts

 Currently, the California State Structured Settlement Protection Act does not set a cap on discount rates.
 While California judges have the discretion to deny a transfer if they deem it not in the best interest of the injured party, having a cap could help ensure the payee receives a larger percentage of the settlement proceeds.

 Thank you Peter Vodola, partner with Seiger Gfeller Laurie LLP in West Hartford, Connecticut, for bringing this case and issue to my attention.
-For more analysis, go to Pete’s blog (http://www NULL.secondaryinsurancemarketblog NULL.com/weblog/2012/01/new-york-ourt NULL.html).
+For more analysis, go to Pete’s blog.

 Feel free to email me with any structured settlement questions at p...@patrickfarber.com or call 800-734-3910.